 The Santa Rosa Campus Student Life operation, including the Student Resource Center and the Student Body facilities, moved into the Bertolini Student Center in January, 2010.
 There are starting to be signs of wear and tear that need to be repaired.
 There are also issues that should be addressed on the first floor as referenced in section 2.5a.
-Also, with the new EMS, we need to plan for how to best repair wear and tear on the building, including furniture and structure by including it in the cost of using the facility by outside groups.
+Also, we need to plan for how to best repair wear and tear on the building, including furniture and structure by including it in the cost of using the facility by outside groups.
+This could be assessed using EMS or another platform.

-3.1 Develop Financial Resources
+3.1 Academic Quality